szymon-gawel/WorkHours/README.md

 - Clearing all  values in shared preferences (logs are not removed)
 - Changing theme (light/dark) with switch
 - Changing language (Polish and English are available at the moment)
+- New option to add hours by selecting time of start and end of work
+- Showing history of months

 In progress:
-- Showing history of months
+- Showing full monthly raport

 Future functionality:
-- Recording hours based on time (start and stop buttons)
-- Showing full monthly raport
+More soon!

 Things used in project:
 - Android Studio